Sonoma Mountain: Ecology

 The verdant forests on eastern exposures are fed by the year-round Graham Creek and its tributaries.
 The most common eastern slope plant community is the oak woodland, which has a canopy of coast live oak, Garry oak, black oak, Pacific madrone, bigleaf maple and California laurel.
 In some of the steeper, cooler riparian zones there are also small groves of coast redwood, Sequoia sempervirens.
 In these oak woodlands, the dominant understory plants are toyon, blackberry, western poison-oak and in occasional drier patches some coyote brush.
 Common animals observed include California mule deer, gray squirrel, raccoon, skunk and opossum.
 Less frequently bobcat and mountain lion are seen.
 There is abundant birdlife including the scrub jay, Steller's jay, acorn woodpecker and junco.
-Because of the rich soils and mild climate, there are significant sized vineyards at elevations up to 1,700 ft on the northeast flanks of the mountain, positioned like mosaics in a patchwork of mostly oak forest; these grapes contribute to some premium varietal wines, some of which are marketed as premium Sonoma Valley appellations.
+Because of the rich soils and mild climate, there are significant sized vineyards at elevations up to 1,700 ft on the northeast flanks of the mountain, positioned like mosaics in a patchwork of mostly oak forest; these grapes contribute to some premium varietal wines, some of which are marketed as premium Sonoma Valley appelations.

 Jack London State Historic Park

-Jack London State Historic Park, near Glen Ellen, California, is situated on the eastern slope of Sonoma Mountain.
+Jack London State Historic Park, near Glen Ellen, is situated on the eastern slope of Sonoma Mountain.
 The namesake of this California State Park is author Jack London whose home, Wolf House, was located here.
 The building, a sizable stone structure, was destroyed by fire and its picturesque ruins are protected within the state park.
 Sonoma Mountain had a significant influence on Jack London and his writings.
 In 1910 Jack London purchased this 1,000 acre property, known as the Beauty Ranch, for $26,000.
 He wrote that "Next to my wife, the ranch is the dearest thing in the world to me."
 He wanted the establishment to become a successful business enterprise.
 Writing, always a commercial enterprise with London, now became even more a means to an end: "I write for no other purpose than to add to the beauty that now belongs to me.
 I write a book for no other reason than to add three or four hundred acres to my magnificent estate."
 The sloping terrain of the park has an access trail to reach the summit of Sonoma Mountain, although the final approach to the summit and the peak itself are not within the state park property.